kjkoster/martin-junior-700-fogger-DMX/README.md

 opportunity to hook it up to the DMX loop for remote control.

 The new control box contains a Raspberry Pi with an RS-485 HAT and a relay.
-The relay simply bridges pins X and X on what used to be the control box's DIN connector.
+The relay simply bridges pins 3 and 5 on what used to be the control box's DIN connector.
 We chose to mount the box on the fogger's side, but you can also give it a DIN connector and use it as external control unit.